ChrisWhealy/Cordova-Create/README.md

       ]
     }

-Here, the values in the global configuration file are over-ridden as follows (the order in which these properties are specified is not important):
+Other than the list of plugins, all values in the local configuration file will override the corresponding values in the global configuration file as follows (the order in which these properties are specified is not important):

 1. `"cordovaDebug": true`

    The `-d` (for debug) option will be added to each Cordova CLI command.
+Remember, only use this parameter when something is not working correctly in the build process.

 2. `"linkTo": "./demo_www"`